 Like with so many legal questions, it is not always clear whether the police have the right to search your vehicle after an accident.
-However, the question has been addressed by many courts, including the Supreme Court.
+However, the question of “Can police search your car after an accident?” has been addressed by many courts, including the Supreme Court.
 The answer depends on the specific circumstances of your situation, but some general rules have been put in place.

 Right to Search

-Generally speaking, the police do not have the right to search a personal vehicle absent certain circumstances.
-There are terms associated with the right to search vehicles that many Virginians have heard but may not exactly understand such as “unreasonable search and seizure,” “probable cause,” “incident to arrest,” and the “plain view doctrine.”
+Generally speaking, the police do not have the right to search a personal vehicle in certain circumstances.
+There are terms associated with the right to search vehicles that many Virginians have heard but may not exactly understand, such as “unreasonable search and seizure,” “probable cause,” “incident to arrest,” and the “plain view doctrine.”

 The Constitution, through the 4th Amendment, protects all of us against unreasonable search and seizure.
 The courts have refined, expanded, and limited these protections drastically through the years.
 As such, the general rule is that a police officer must have a warrant before conducting a search.
 However, warrantless searches are allowed in many circumstances.

 Probable cause, when it comes to search and seizure, is generally defined as the reasonable belief of a police officer that a crime has occurred.
 It is a necessary component for an officer to arrest someone without a warrant.
-In the traffic accident context, an example would be if upon arriving at the scene of an accident, a police officer smelled a strong odor of marijuana coming from the vehicle and saw a green leafy substance on the driver’s clothes.
-It is reasonable to assume from these facts that the driver possessed marijuana and therefore had committed a crime.
+In a traffic accident, an example would be if, upon arriving at the scene of an accident, a police officer smelled a strong odor of marijuana coming from the vehicle and saw a green leafy substance on the driver’s clothes.
+It is reasonable to assume from these facts that the driver possessed marijuana and, therefore, committed a crime.

 Incident to Arrest

-You may have heard that a search was conducted “incident to an arrest.”
+You may have heard that a search was conducted “incidentally to an arrest.”
 In the above example, if the police officer decided there was probable cause to arrest the driver for marijuana possession, he would most likely be justified in conducting a search of the passenger compartment of the vehicle as well as searching the person of the driver and passengers.
-The courts have carved this exception to the rule out of the need to protect police officers as well as the need to effectively secure what would now be considered a crime scene.
+The courts have carved this exception to the rule out of the need to protect police officers as well as the need to secure what would now be considered a crime scene effectively.

 The Plain View Doctrine